Skip to main content

 Meetings of Livingston County governmental bodies including committees, are open to the public except for discussion of property purchases or personnel matters.

-Regular meetings permit time-limited comments from citizens during audience participation.
+Regular meetings permit time-limited comments from citizens during

 Meeting Schedules, Agendas, and Minutes